seqscope/ficture/docs/run.md

 key=Count
-MJ=Y # If your data is sorted by the Y-axis env=venv/with/ficture/installed/bin/activate gitpath=path/to/ficture # path to where you have installed ficture
+MJ=Y # If your data is sorted by the Y-axis env=venv/with/ficture/installed/bin/activate
 #SLURM_ACCOUNT= # For submitting jobs to slurm
 ```